 top : Thomas Hampson, Robert Merrill, Robert Massard, Michel Dens, Martial Singher; bottom: John Charles Thomas, Ernest Blanc, Maurice Renaud

 The immense in size and importance French Opera repertoire is largely the domain of a lighter, suppler, more lyrical type of voice.
 French tenors are unsurpassed interpreters of the key leading male roles in the operas of Massenet, Gounod and the operettas of Offenbach.
 French lyric-coloratura sopranos are indisputably perfect for Massenet’s Manon and Gounod’s Marguerite and two of the three Offenbach heroines in Les Contes d’Hoffman.
-But, when it comes to casting the baritone parts in the staple baguette et beurre French operas the managements of American opera companies often settle for whoever is at the top of their rolodex, often going for whoever sings the loudest and never mind style.
+But, when it comes to casting the baritone parts in the staple baguette et beurre French operas the managements of American opera companies often settle for whoever is at the top of their rolodex, often going for whoever sings the loudest and never mind style or linguistic prowess.

 The Baryton Martin and the heavier, equally flexible, but more dramatic Baryton Noble are central to the French repertoire.
 This opinion was reinforced recently as we ”surfed” YouTube coming upon several recordings of one of Herod’s arias in Massenet’s rarely produced gem, Herodiade.